libbpf/blazesym/README.md

  - cargo build --features="cheader"

 You will see **blazesym.h** and **libblazesym.a** in target/debug/ or
 target/release/ directory.
-Your C programs, if there are, should include **blazesym.h** and link against **libblazesysm.a** to access functions and types of BlazeSym.
+Your C programs, if any, should include **blazesym.h** and link to **libblazesym.a** to access functions and various types of BlazeSym.

 ## Rust API

-The following code uses BlazeSym to get symbol names, filenames of sources, and line numbers of addresses in a process.
+The following code makes use of BlazeSym to access symbol names, filenames of sources, and line numbers of addresses involved in a process.

 ```ignore